commandplaneio/copl/helm-charts/Readme.md

 Centralized helm charts needs to be placed onto s3.
 The current setup creates a bucket whose name starts with copl.
 The rest of the word is a timestamp.
 Under the topl level copl-XXXX directory, the structure is common/apps/charts and common/apps/dependency-charts

 You can see below the directory structure for the centralized copl file sources.
+Teh examples also displays a successful run of ```helm dependency update``` which creates an archive of dependency chart under the Charts directory of the umbrella chart.

 ```
 |-- common